Gunnar Wennerberg: Biography

-In the second volume of his collected works Wennerberg gave, long afterwards, a very interesting account of the inception and history of these celebrated duets.
+In the second volume of his collected works, Wennerberg gave, long afterwards, a very interesting account of the inception and history of these celebrated duets.
 His great personal popularity, as the representative Swedish student, did not prevent him, however, from pursuing his studies, and he became an authority on Spinoza.
 In 1850 he first travelled through Sweden, singing and reciting in public, and his tour was a long popular triumph.
 In 1860 he published his collected trios, as De tre ("The Three").
 In 1865, at the particular wish of the king, Charles XV, Wennerberg entered official life in the department of elementary education.

 Wennerberg succeeded Christian Eric Fahlcrantz in 1866 as one of the eighteen of the Swedish Academy, and in 1870 became minister of education and ecclesiastical affairs in the cabinet of Axel Gustaf Adlercreutz, upon the fall of which in 1875 he retired for a time into private life.
 He was, however, made governor (landshövding) of Kronoberg County, and shortly afterward was elected to represent it in the Riksdag.
 His active parliamentary life continued until he was nearly eighty years of age.
 In 1881 and 1885 he issued his collected works, mainly in verse.
 He was yet again appointed minister of education and ecclesiastical affairs, for a second and final time in 1888, and served in office to 1891.
-After his resignation as a cabinet minister, he was then elected to the upper house of the Riksdag in 1893.

-Wennerberg preserved his superb appearance in advanced old age, and he died, after a very short illness, on 24 August 1901, at Läckö Castle, where he was visiting his brother-in-law, Count Axel Rudenschöld.
+After his resignation as a cabinet minister, he was then elected to the upper house of the Riksdag in 1893.Wennerberg preserved his superb appearance in advanced old age, and he died, after a very short illness, on 24 August 1901, at Lacko Castle, where he was visiting his brother-in-law, Count Axel Rudenschöld.
 His wife, the Countess Hedvig Cronstedt, whom he married in 1852, died in 1900.
 Wennerberg was a most remarkable type of the lyrical, ardent Swedish aristocrat, full of the joy of life and the beauty of it.
-In the long roll of his eighty-four years there was scarcely a crumpled rose-leaf.
-His poems, to which their musical accompaniment is almost essential, have not ceased, in half a century, to be universally pleasing to Swedish ears; outside Sweden it would be difficult to make their peculiarly local charm intelligible.
+In the long roll of his eighty-four years there was scarcely a crumpled roseleaf.
+His pod to which their musical accompaniment is almost essential, have not deceased, in half a century, to be universally pleasing o Swedish ears; outside Sweden it would be difficult to make their peculiarly local charm intelligible.